-Our temperatures are still warm with cold fronts coming and going; a cold front here is 70 degrees.
-It’s important to transplant seedlings during the early stages so I decided evening was best time of day to begin.
+I knew transplanting was necessary but our temperatures are still warm with cold fronts coming and going; a cold front here is 70 degrees.

 Starting the Transplanting Process